SphericalCowww/CubicDoggo/README.md

 ### Installing the <a href="https://github.com/ROBOTIS-GIT/DynamixelSDK">dynamixel-sdk</a> and <a href="https://github.com/ROBOTIS-GIT/dynamixel-workbench">dynamixel-workbench</a>

-Following <a href="https://github.com/SphericalCowww/ROS_init_practice">github</a> to install ROS.
 To install drivers for Dynamixel,

     sudo apt install ros-jazzy-dynamixel-sdk* ros-jazzy-dynamixel-hardware* ros-jazzy-dynamixel-workbench*
     dpkg -l | grep dynamixel